VCA - Digital Practice Management

 • They are frustrated mostly with the work load and are emotionally invested into the patients they see frequently.

-• They want the system to be faster to learn and reduces any work interruptions.
+• They want the system to be faster to learn and reduce work interruptions.
 If it can read their minds, that would be ideal.

 Further Personas